turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

     });
 });
 ```
-Now run hardhat again to test ```npx hardhat test```,depending of your machine the test time may be different , if all tests have passed your smart contract are ready to deploy
+Now will run our tests using the hardhat,Depending of your machine the test time may be different , If all tests have passed your smart contract are ready to deploy.
 ```bash
  npx hardhat test